Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Multivariate planar curves: model and estimation

+In practice, the parametrization of a contour depends on the chosen starting point used to traverse the boundary.
+For instance, in Figure \ref{exs}(c), the black arrows indicate the starting points used to generate the coordinate functions shown in Figure \ref{exs}(d).
+Changing this starting point results in a different parametrization of the same geometric curve.
+In model \eqref{eq_j}, this effect is captured through the reparametrization function $\gamma_\delta$, which shifts the starting point along the contour.
+Indeed, we assume that $\gamma_\delta$ belongs to

-which parametrizes the starting location of the path traversed along the contour $C(t)$.
-The latent variable $\mathcal{C}$ represents the shape of $C$, that is, the geometric information remaining once scale, rotation, and translation effects are removed \citep{dryden1998}.
+where $\text{mod}(\cdot,1)$ is the modulo 1 function.
+The function $\gamma_\delta$ can therefore be viewed as an extension of the classical time-shift warping function used in functional data registration to the case of planar closed curves, where the modulo operator accounts for the cyclic nature of closed curves.
+The latent variable $\mathcal{C}$ represents the shape of the curve $C$, that is, the geometric information that remains once translation, rotation and scaling effects have been removed \citep{dryden1998}.